-The packaging is the standard fare for Corsair; bright yellow and black, with plenty of pictures and marketing on both the front and back.
-Inside, you’ll find fairly frustration-free packaging, a warranty guide, an owner’s manual, and the mouse itself.
+The packaging is the standard fare for Corsair, bright yellow and black, with plenty of pictures and marketing on both the front and back.
+Inside, you’ll find reasonably frustration-free packaging, a warranty guide, an owner’s manual, and the mouse itself.

 Design and Features

 At first glance, the M65 RGB Elite doesn’t look much different than the M65 Pro RGB.
 They both feature the well-known long and narrow shape, with something of a wide footprint and plenty of contours and edges on both sides of the mouse.
 It’s the kind of divisive design that either invokes love or hate; I tend to feel the former, but as with all things, it’ll come down to personal preference.

 The M65 RGB Elite is a right-handed mouse, best suited for claw grippers.
 It’s a bit too short for a full palm grip, although it fares well enough for a hybrid palm/claw grip.
 Those who like bigger mice might find the somewhat compact body of the M65 a bit unpleasant.
 Having gotten used to the Corsair Glaive RGB as my daily driver, acclimating to the M65 Elite RGB took some time, even though this wasn’t my first foray with an M65 mouse.

 That said, ardent FPS players likely wouldn’t appreciate the extra heft of a bigger mouse or the associated drag it would bring.

 Corsair also changed up the layout of the side buttons, and it’s a welcome change.
 The two thumb buttons on the left side of the mouse are bigger, more elongated, and overall much easier to engage.
 The dedicated sniper button is also much closer to the thumb buttons, meaning you no longer need to make a dexterous reach with your thumb for low DPI shots.